marusoft/fend-feed-reader-testing/README.md

 ```

-* Load the index.html on a current version browser like Chrome.
+* Load the index.html on a current browser like Chrome.

 * Edit the code using your preferable Text Editor.